cmoesgaard/curl/tests/README.md

   identifier described above, and the XML-like file format of them is described in the separate [FILEFORMAT.md](FILEFORMAT.md) document.

-### curl tests
+### carl tests

-  A test case that runs the curl tool and verifies that it gets the correct data, it sends the correct data, it uses the correct protocol primitives etc.
+  A test case that runs the carl tool and verifies that it gets the correct data, it sends the correct data, it uses the correct protocol primitives etc.

-### libcurl tests
+### libcarl tests

-  The libcurl tests are identical to the curl ones, except that they use a specific and dedicated custom-built program to run instead of "curl".
-This tool is built from source code placed in `tests/libtest` and if you want to make a new libcurl test that is where you add your code.
+  The libcarl tests are identical to the carl ones, except that they use a specific and dedicated custom-built program to run instead of "carl".
+This tool is built from source code placed in `tests/libtest` and if you want to make a new libcarl test that is where you add your code.

 ### unit tests